Italy's president calls on Draghi to save country from crisis | Politics

 Italy's president calls on Draghi to save country from crisis

-He has largely vanished from the public eye since his ECB term ended in October 2019, but his name has emerged as a potential premier in recent weeks given the health, economic and political turmoil battering Italy.
+The first European country to be hit by the coronavirus, Italy has seen more than 89,000 deaths since its outbreak almost a year ago -- the sixth-highest toll in the world.
+Lockdowns aimed at curbing the contagion have devastated the economy and data released on Tuesday showed that Italy's gross domestic product (GDP) shrank by 8.8% in 2020 -- its steepest annual drop since World War Two.

+Mattarella said one of the most important things the next administration had to do was to draw up rapidly plans for how to spend more than 200 billion euros ($243 billion) from a European Union fund designed to help overcome the economic slump.
+"NO WAY"

 Draghi made no immediate comment on the presidential summons and it was not initially clear which parties in the deeply fractured parliament would support an administration he headed.

-Italy, the first European country to be hit by the virus, has seen more than 89,000 deaths since its outbreak last February, the second-highest toll in Europe and the sixth-highest in the world.
-Data released on Tuesday showed that Italy's gross domestic product (GDP) shrank by 8.8% in 2020 -- the steepest annual drop for the country since World War Two.

-Prime Minister Giuseppe Conte resigned last week after the small Italia Viva party, headed by former premier Matteo Renzi, quit the cabinet in a row over the government's handling of COVID-19 and its economic recovery plans.
-(Editing by Gavin Jones, Angus MacSwan, Sonya Hepinstall and Cynthia Osterman)
+A senior member of the anti-establishment 5-Star Movement, the largest party in parliament and a key member of the last two coalition governments, said the group would never back a government led by Draghi.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)